jadupl2/jadupl2.github.io/_pages/slack/howto_slack.md

 ![BrokenImage](/assets/img/slack/default_alert_type_in_sadmincfg.png)

 The Alert type have four possible values :
-            0 Means that you don't want any alert to be send, either if the script finish with success or failure.
+* 0 Means that you don't want any alert to be send, either if the script finish with success or failure.
-            1 You want to send an alert only if the script finish with an error (Exit code not equal to 0).
+* 1 You want to send an alert only if the script finish with an error (Exit code not equal to 0).
-            2 An alert will be send only when the script finish with success (Exit code = 0).
+* 2 An alert will be send only when the script finish with success (Exit code = 0).
-            3 Always send an alert, whether the script terminate with failure or success.
+* 3 Always send an alert, whether the script terminate with failure or success.

+<a name="OverrideSysmonDefaultAlertGroup"></a>
 ## Override the default alert group in SADMIN System Monitor

     The alert group used by the SADMIN System Monitor are specify in the configuration file ($SADMIN/cfg/hostname.smon).